liangwp/log4js-cloudwatch-appender/README.md

 # log4js-cloudwatch-appender
 Simple appender for log4js to submit logs to AWS cloudwatch based on the [lawgs](https://github.com/mentum/lawgs) module.

+liangwp: Attempt to fix bug where node process does not exit after program completion

 ## Installation

 This module is installed via npm: